Ashu-max/Text-Analysis/README.md

 # Text-Analysis
 Text classification performed on data provided by BBC News.
-Categories data into 5 Classes.
+Categorises data into 5 Classes.